-I'm also a pianist/composer, painter, hockey player, fly fisher, Old Norse/Latin poetry enthusiast, graphic designer, and soon-to-be figure skater!
+I’m also a pianist/composer, hockey player, painter, graphic designer, fly-fisherman, Old Norse/Classical Latin poetry enthusiast, and soon-to-be figure skater.

 Visual Navigation with Traversability Priors